 How Set Up U2F for Your Dropbox Account

-If you haven’t enabled two-step verification yet, click the “Enable” link to the right of Two-step verification.
+If you haven’t enabled two-step verification yet, click the “Off” switch to the right of Two-step verification to turn it on.
 You’ll have to set up either SMS verification or a mobile authenticator app like Google Authenticator or Authy before you can add a security key.
 This will be used as a fallback.

 Once you’re done—or if you’ve already enabled two-step verification—click “Add” next to Security keys.